tsackton/taelgarverse/docs/things/ships/vindristjarna.md

 [Faldrak Bronzehammer](<../../people/dwarves/faldrak-bronzehammer.md>) (he/him).
 A dwarven an artificer, former adventurer, creator of magic items, and aspiring skyship captain.
 Runs the workshop when Seeker is not around, and wants to learn to drive the ship.

 [Amil](<../../people/dunmari/amil.md>) (he/him).
-A joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [Garamjala Desert](<../../gazetteer/greater-dunmar/garamjala-plateau/garamjala-desert.md>) before leaving to help record the stories of the ordinary people of the world.
+A joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [Garamjala Desert](<../../gazetteer/drankorian-hinterland/garamjala-plateau/garamjala-desert.md>) before leaving to help record the stories of the ordinary people of the world.
 Helps Kenzo with the Wall of Stories (Trophy room).

 [Kethra Silverspark](<../../people/dwarves/kethra.md>).
-A dwarven smith and adventurer, drawn in by stories of Riswynn's fame, who never really fit in Tharn Todor after being freed from Morkalan.
+A dwarven smith and adventurer, drawn in by stories of Riswynn's fame, who never really fit in Tharn Todor after being freed from [Morkalan](<../../gazetteer/extraplanar/shadowfolds/morkalan/morkalan.md>).

 [Nuzkar](<../../people/orcs/nuzkar.md>) and [Aygul](<../../people/orcs/aygul.md>), orcs and twin sisters.

 [Égnir](<../../people/elves/egnir.md>) (he/him, AY-nyeer).
 A quiet and meditative young elven man, a gardener and a musician, seeking to experience the world in his own quiet way.
 Helps Kenzo and Delwath with the courtyard, gardens, and greenhouses.

 [Jotha](<../../people/deno-qai/jotha.md>) (she/her, yo-TAH).
 A Deno'qai warrior and Godcaller lost to the shadow realms, and now presumably wandering Taelgar somewhere.

+Mica Copperharp and Willow Copperharp, halfings

 ## Magic